mrocklin/thesis/inference.md

 This particular question is computationally relevant.
 It arises frequently in scientific problems and significantly more efficient algorithms are applicable when it is true.
 Unfortunately relatively few scientific users are able to recognize this situation.
 Even this situation is correctly identified many developers are unable to take advantage of the appropriate routines.

 This is the first system that can answer questions like this for abstract matrices.
+In section \ref{sec:computations} we will describe a system to describe the desired routine.
+In section \ref{sec:compilation} we will describe a system to select the desired routine given the power of infernece described here.

 ### Refined Simplification